apache/mynewt-site/docs/os/core_os/time/os_time_tick.md

 void os_time_tick(void)
 ```

 Increments the OS time tick for the system.
-Typically, this is called in one place by the architecture specific OS code (`libs/os/arch`) `timer_handler` which is in turn called by the BSP specific code assgined to drive the OS timer tick.
+Typically, this is called in one place by the architecture specific OS code (`libs/os/arch`) `timer_handler` which is in turn called by the BSP specific code assigned to drive the OS timer tick.
 See [Porting Mynewt OS](../port_os) for details.

 #### Arguments